Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 Grade: refers to the level of the soil.

-“Drive the ground rod down until the top end is flush with grade.”
+“Drive the ground rod down until the top is flush with the finished grade.”

 Gray hairs: people with a lot of experience.